Some people believe there’s not much you can really ‘do’ to make birth easier, shorter or safer.

 Part 2 makes a note on this and Part 3 of the Guide to Make Birth Easier is coming soon and explains how to write birth preferences for both vaginal and surgical births.

-A gentle reminder here, that if you do decide you would like to try fetal positioning techniques, REMEMBER TO:
+A gentle reminder here, that if you do decide you would like to try fetal navigation techniques, REMEMBER TO:

-If your labour still includes intervention and you used the techniques and tips in this Guide, know that you gave it your best shot and you really did need intervention, instead of feeling like you were rushed into something early that maybe could have been avoided.
-If you or your baby are ever in danger, do what your care providers advise!
+If your labour does include intervention you didn’t plan on and you used the techniques and tips in this Guide, know that you gave it your best shot and you really did need intervention, instead of feeling like you were rushed into something early that maybe could have been avoided.
+Remember that if you or your baby are ever in danger, do what your care providers advise!

-A summary of all my most useful hints and tips for easier labour – including those four key FETAL POSITIONING TECHNIQUES that could prove so helpful.
+Details of all my most useful hints and tips for easier labour – including those four key FETAL NAVIGATION TECHNIQUES that could prove so helpful.